Skip to main content

 Screen Time Recommendations by Age

 Creating a family media plan is a great way to limit screen time - but give yourself a break if things don't always go right.
 Some days may be so hectic that you allow your kids more screen time than usual.
-That's okay!
+That's OK!
 Once you've created a family media plan, you'll have a good feel for games and programs that are at the right developmental level for your kids and you can relax about it.

 Find a screen time plan that works for your family.